 Multi-Target (AoE) Rotations for Combat Rogues

-If you are fighting 4 or more enemies, you should use Fan of Knives, and should use almost all of your Energy on this.
+If you are fighting 3 or more enemies, or 2+ enemies if you are using the Glyph of Fan of Knives, you should use Fan of Knives, and should use almost all of your Energy on this.
 The only other thing you should aim to maintain is Slice and Dice, but do not try to keep 5 Combo Point versions of it active.
 Simply refresh the buff when you can, regardless of the number of Combo Points available.

 Cooldowns for Combat Rogues

 The most important cooldown for Combat, at least in cleave situations, is Blade Flurry (BF) and the timing of it.